bmansheim/women-health/content/homepage/private.md

 in a private consultation Dr. Mansheim can review your medical history, recommend treatment options, and refer you to other like-minded medical professionals.

-And, maybe most importantly, you'll feel heard, understood, and empowered to make decisions about your health.
+And, maybe most importantly, with Dr. Mansheim's highly praised emotional support based on Torah sources, you'll feel heard, understood, and empowered to make decisions about your health.

 ![Summer landscape](images/summer-nature-3-1370238.jpg)